Why does my dog need grooming?

 It's a good idea to interview the groomer or grooming salon, either by phone or in person, before making an appointment.
 If you call ahead, we'll be happy to set up a meet and greet with one of our groomers.
-It's also helpful for the pet to meet the groomer and get familiar with our facility in advance of the appointment to ensure comfort and a good rapport.
+It's also helpful for the pet to meet the groomer and get familiar with our facility in advance of the appointment to ensure comfort as well as rapport.

-To make your dog cooler, we can thoroughly brush out his or her undercoat.
+To make your dog cooler, we can thoroughly brush out their undercoat.
 This is very important.
-Typically, the undercoat is constantly shedding and filling in.
-You will see a bigger loss of coat with seasonal shedding in the spring and early summer.
+Typically the undercoat is constantly shedding and filling in.
+You will se a bigger loss of coat with seasonal shedding in the spring and early summer.
 Making sure the coat is regularly brushed and groomed is the best way to keep your dog cool.

 For dogs that go swimming and get wet in the summer, it is especially important to keep the undercoat brushed out.
-If they are not brushed out regularly, they can develop matting or "hot spots" (weepy, scabby spots on the skin because the coat retains too much moisture which irritates the skin).
+If they are not brushed out regularly, they can develop matting and/or "hot spots" (weepy, scabby spots on the skin because the coat retains too much moisture and irritates the skin).

-Grooming and removing the undercoat will never hurt your dog – and it will help keep him or her from getting matted.
-Grooming can also prevent hot spots that may be caused by the coat retaining moisture and not drying out.
+Grooming and removing the undercoat will never hurt your dog - it will help keep him or her from getting matted.
+Grooming can also prevent hot spots that may be caused by the coat retaining moisture.
 A dog's coat, once the undercoat is removed, insulates him from the heat and cold, protecting his skin from the elements.

 Mats can form if the undercoat is not removed.
 These are tight and can pull on the skin when the dog tries to move.
 If the pet is not groomed, the mats will get tighter and tighter.
 Once the mats get too close to the skin, the only way to remove them is to shave under them.

-Mats do not keep your dog warm; they are airtight balls of fur.
-Keeping your dog's coat fluffy and brushed out is the best way to ensure that he or she is warm and comfortable during the winter months.
+Mats are airtight balls of fur and therefore do not keep your dog warm.
+Keeping your dog's coat fluffy and brushed out is the best way to ensure that they are warm and comfortable in the winter months.

-We recommend grooming your double-coated dog at a minimum every twelve weeks.
+We recommend grooming your double-coated dog at a minimum of every 12 weeks.
 If your dog's undercoat is only removed once a year, it can make the grooming process difficult, uncomfortable and potentially dangerous for your pet.